01 Introduction

 Introduction to the ENLYZE API data source for Grafana.

-• Understand when and why to use the ENLYZE API data source
+• When to use the ENLYZE API instead of the ENLYZE data source

-• Make your first API request to the ENLYZE platform API
+• How to send a GET request to the ENLYZE API

 Prerequisites

-• Completed Part 1-3 tutorials (basic Grafana knowledge)
+• Completed parts 1-3 of the tutorials (basic Grafana knowledge)

 • Access to Grafana with both ENLYZE data sources configured